 Fishing: Becker Lake is stocked with sub-catchable Rainbow Trout and Tiger Trout once a year with the intent of achieving catchable size by the following spring.
 The lake also has a few wild Brown Trout that entered from the Little Colorado River (LCR).
 Non-native Largemouth Bass, Channel Catfish, and Green Sunfish were illegally introduced.

 Fishing is permitted all year.
 Fishing is only with artificial flies and lures with single point barbless hooks.
 Boats and float tubes are the best approaches.

-The lake is categorized as a trophy Rainbow Trout lake and is catch-and-release only for trout.
+The lake is categorized as a blue ribbon Rainbow Trout lake and is catch-and-release only for trout.